-This hurts to any parent more than anyone, no parent ever wants to bury their child, yet God did.
-God knows because he watched his son get abused, beaten and murdered in cold blood, because he loved US more?
+This hurts to any parent more than anyone.
+No parent ever wants to bury their child, yet God did.
+God knows because He watched His son get abused, beaten and murdered in cold blood.
+Why?
+Because He loved US more?
 Yup.
-Isn’t that a crazy thought, he loved you and me MORE, enough to allow his own son die in my place.
+Isn’t that a crazy thought, He loved you and me MORE, enough to allow His own son die in my place.

 Rejoice with those who rejoice, and weep with those who weep.
 Romans 12:15

 As we continue to read the Bible together as a church and community, a passage comes to mind that really makes something very clear but rarely understood.

 The Bible for many believers is about them, they go about reading it looking for THEM in scripture, when in actuality scripture not about us at all, but entirely about JESUS.
 All of scripture points us to him, each recorded account teaches us something more about Jesus.

 This is an important detail because if you are reading a scripture to discover something about yourself you might find something important, but even more important than that is discovering something new about our savior.
 Jesus shared this with us in John 5:39 “You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!” – In Other words, seek me for eternal life, without your heart seeking me, scripture is just knowledge from a book.